savindug/Savindu/README.md

 # Hello, folks! <img src="https://github.com/savindug/Savindug/blob/main/wave.gif" width="30px">

 I'm Savindu Gunawardena😃.
-I'm a 22 year old Software Engineering undergraduate from Sri Lanka.
-I am a **DREAMER** who Dream and Execute things for the greater good.
+I'm an **SE** undergraduate from Sri Lanka.
+I'm a **DREAMER** who Dream and Execute things for the greater good.
 Always I love being an autodidact and take risks in my life👌.
 Also I'm on board with anything that make a difference💪.
 Simply, I'm **Design anything** and **Build everything**.
 Is there anything that I can do for you, I will be pleased to share my knowledge with you✌.